amitf1/amitf1.github.io/_posts/2020-08-02-Time-Series-Anomaly-Detection.md

 ---

-## Predicting Iot Sensors' Values and Detecting Anomalies, Using Deep Learning
+## Predicting Values of IoT Sensors and Detecting Anomalies Using Deep Learning

 The main goal of this project was to achieve better results than a simpler existing model, that predicts values of sensors to set a baseline for real time anomaly detection.
 The motivation for anomaly detection is to find harmful events.